NdjPoye/cpp-docs.fr-fr/docs/parallel/concrt/reference/concurrent-unordered-multiset-class.md

 ### <a name="parameters"></a>Paramètres
  `_Bucket`
- L’index du compartiment.
+ L’index de compartiment.

 ### <a name="return-value"></a>Valeur de retour
- Itérateur qui pointe vers le début de la plage.
+ Un itérateur pointant vers le début de la plage.

 ##  <a name="unsafe_cend"></a>unsafe_cend